Activate and Use Air Gestures on Samsung Galaxy Note 3

 You can also disable Air Gestures, and restart your device, and then turn Air Gestures back on to see if this helps.

 If you're not afraid to get a little technical, you can also take a trip down to your local electronics store, and buy a $5 can of compressed air.
 Attach the hard plastic tube to the can of compressed air, and aim it from about three inches away (7 centimeters) from the sensor.
-You can then blast the air in three to five rapid bursts of about half a second or lest each.
+You can then blast the air in three to five rapid bursts of about half a second or less each.

 This doesn't work for everyone, but some members of the VisiHow community have reported that it fixed their device.
 Remember, all sorts of things can get in your Samsung Galaxy Note3 and dirty up the sensor, like lint from your pants, or oil from your hands.
-Dirt then sticks to these items, and can reduce the effective range of your Proximity Sensor.
+Dirt then sticks to these items and can reduce the effective range of your Proximity Sensor.

 How To Disable a Broken Samsung Proximity Sensor

 My Proximity Sensor is broken, and now my screen goes black when I make calls.
 Help!

 This one is a bit more difficult to fix because it requires a rooted phone.
 If you don't know what that is, or how to do it, then don't attempt this fix or your phone might stop working.
 Otherwise, if you're an advanced user, follow these steps:

 1. Download and install the Android Sensor Box from the Google Play Store: Android Sensor Box - Disable Proximity Sensor

 2. Select the Proximity Sensor, and use it to locate the driver name of your sensor by clicking the icon on the bottom left when you open the app.
 Your sensor name should look something like 'apds9702' - for example.

 3. Download and install the Hardware Disable App from the Play Store (root required): Hardware Disable App - Disable Proximity Sensor